ivanvoitovych/tour-of-heroes/step-7.md

 </Layout>
 ```

-Now let's use it.
-Let's add some messages:
+Now let's use it and add some messages.
+For example, when we read heroes in the service:

 `viewi-app\Components\Services\HeroService.php`